jgoalby/jgoalby.github.io/games/template/readme.md

   - this.sys.game.globals.settings.getValue
   - window.game isn't much better.
 Is that how I should reference it though?
 Look it up.
 - Make some kind of custom console instance
+- If score is on global, why is health not?
+They should be in the same place I think.

 - Work on preloader scene next
 - Put the text in the middle of the scene